lpoulter/bw-words/README.md

 ## Application Structure

-As stated this was my first Backbone application as such the structure can likley be improved in the future.
+As stated this was my first Backbone application as such the structure can likely be improved in the future.
 The application is bootstrapped from the app.js file.

-This initialises a Topics Collection which peforms a fetch and updates its view.
-Each view has a corresponding view which in turn has and associated model.
+app.js initialises a Topics Collection which performs a fetch and updates its view.
+Each view has an associated model.
 TopicsCollection contains meta data about the collection - volumes, and TopicModel contains information about each topic.

-## Volume and fonts.
+## Volume and fonts

 The sample data was very unevenly distributed and the brief asked for 6 different font sizes.
-This caused a problem, first I split the volumes into uneven pots based on a ratio of there size.
+This caused a problem, first I split the volumes into uneven pots based on a ratio of there size against the log of the max.
 However this caused all topics to be the same size.
 So i decided to instead to split the topics into 6 sizes evenly.
 This has has the downside of being more complicated but it the could has a nicer shape.
+A good alternative - outside the brief would be to have more than 6 fonts.

 Further work would inlcuding testing with more production like data sets to get a feel for the right font distribution.